aadulan/Y3S2_revision/computer_security/notes.md

 Subnetworks (subnets) allow partitions in the networks into logical groups.IPv4  32-bit numbers that are stored as binary but written as 4 bytes
 - network portion -> ip prefix used by all machines on the same network
-- a host portion -> detect that particular device
+- host portion -> detect that particular device
 - two portions are differentiated by providing a subnet mask along with the IP address.
 - The network portion of the IP address can be identified by bitwise ANDing the subnet mask with the IP address, and the host portion can be identified by XORing this result with the IP address.
 - subnet masks can be used to define address range of a particular network
 - range of ip addtess are based on size of organization in question.
-    - ***Class A*** network : largest, has a subnet mask of at least 8 bits and includes up to 224 = 16, 777, 216 unique IP addresses
+    - ***Class A*** : largest, has a subnet mask of at least 8 bits and includes up to 224 = 16, 777, 216 unique IP addresses
-    - ***Class B*** network : have at least a 16-bit subnet mask and up to 216 = 65, 536 unique IP addresses; they are typically allocated for ISPs and large businesses.
+    - ***Class B*** : have at least a 16-bit subnet mask and up to 216 = 65, 536 unique IP addresses; they are typically allocated for ISPs and large businesses.
-    - ***Class C*** network : 4-bit subnet mask, include up to 28 = 256 unique addresses, and are assigned to smaller organizations.
+    - ***Class C***  : 4-bit subnet mask, include up to 28 = 256 unique addresses, and are assigned to smaller organizations.
 IP addresses with the host portion consisting of all zeros or all ones have a special meaning and are not used for to identify machines.
 Thus, a class C network has 254 usable IP addresses.
 Total address space for IPv4 is on the verge of exhaustion: soon, all possible IPv4 addresses will be assigned.
 Network Address Translation, or NAT delays the exhaustion of the IPv4 address space, it doesn’t solve it, and an actual solution is provided by IPv6, which features 128-bit addresses.

 <h6> Internet Control Message Protocol</h6>